LeonLow97-Sandbox/java-bootcamp/09-exception-handling/README.md

 |    Character    |      char      |
 |     String      |      N/A       |

+- Is String a Wrapper Class?
+  - No. Although `String` is immutable, it does not wrap around a primitive.

 ## When to use Primitive vs Wrapper?

 - Use Primitive 90% of the time.